What’s really going on in the White House during the night?

-While many of us often wonder what happens in the White House under the various Presidential tenants, this sleep blogger has some serious questions about our 44 Presidents.
-Who snored, who napped and who avoided sleep?
+While many of us often wonder what happens in the White House under the various presidential tenants, we want to know what goes on in the White House while the nation sleeps.
+And when it comes to our 44 past presidents, who snored, who napped and who avoided sleep?
 When you’re the leader of the free world, getting some shut eye must be one of a multitude of difficult tasks to conquer.

-If there is one thing I know for sure, to be at your best, you need a good night’s sleep.
+But if there is one thing we know for sure, to be at your best, you need a good night’s sleep.

 Since the White House was first completed in 1800, the President of the United States has been making important decisions, leading our country and sleeping within those historic walls.
-From the first inhabitance of President John Adams to our current leader, President Barak Obama, presidential dreams have been percolating in the executive mansion.
+From the first President, John Adams, to our current leader, Donald Trump, presidential dreams have been percolating in the executive mansion.

 Our 26th president, Theodore Roosevelt, would not likely have been invited to sleep in anyone’s guest room.
 He is considered the loudest Presidential snorer by far.
 During some overnight stays at the Washington hospital, they provided him with his own floor, not due to his high ranking government position, but due to his high volume snoring.
 Other known snorers in the executive branch include; George Washington, John Quincy Adams, Herbert Hoover and Ulysses S. Grant.